New Marvel Strategy Game Rumored To Be In The Works At XCOM Creator Firaxis

 MORE FROM THE WEB

-While the whistleblower warns that all of this information should be taken with the “hugest grain of salt”, they believe their source to be reliable to the extent that everything they’ve been told is essentially coming directly from the publisher itself.
+While the insider warns that all of this information should be taken with the “hugest grain of salt,” they believe their source to be reliable to the extent that everything they’ve been told is essentially coming directly from the publisher itself.
 In this instance, Firaxis’ first project following its latest entry in the acclaimed XCOM series is supposedly codenamed CODA and is a turn-based action game.
-Unsurprisingly, their source describes it as “XCOM with Marvel heroes”, and even states that several famous actors have been contracted to provide voiceover work.
+Unsurprisingly, their source describes it as “XCOM with Marvel heroes,” and even states that several famous actors have been contracted to provide voiceover work.

-Whether this indicates that the title, unlike Marvel‘s Avengers, will be part of the MCU and therefore feature the likes of Chris Evans and Robert Downey Jr., among others, as Captain America and Iron Man respectively isn’t clear, but certainly seems to be what the leak is suggesting.
-Either way, if we’re to assume that all of the above is 100% accurate, it’s highly likely that an official announcement could drop during this year’s E3, so watch this space!
+Whether this indicates that the title, unlike Marvel’s Avengers, will be considered MCU canon and therefore feature the likes of Chris Evans and Robert Downey Jr., among others, as Captain America and Iron Man respectively, isn’t clear, but it certainly seems to be what the leak is suggesting.
+Either way, if we’re to assume that all of the above is 100% accurate, it’s highly likely that an official announcement could drop during this year’s E3.
+Watch this space for more.

 Source: Reddit